 Index.
 Text of the Laws.
 Official Decisions.
-LAW 1. · · · · · · · · · · · · · · · · · · · Number of Players.
+LAW 1.
+Number of Players.
 The game shall be played by not more than eleven players on each side.
 By arrangement made before the commencement of a match (but not in a match played under the Rules of a Competition) substitutes may be allowed in place of injured players.
 An International match is deemed to be a match played under the Rules of a Competition.
 (International Board, June 11th, 1927).
 Dimensions of Field of Play.
 The field of play shall be as shown in the plan at the end of these Laws, subject to the following pro- visions: The dimensions of the field of play shall be-maximum length, 130 yards; minimum length, 100 yards; maximum breadth, 100 yards; minimum breadth, 50 yards.
 Marking out ground.
-Flag-staffs with pointed tops must not be used.
+The field of play shall be marked by boundary lines.
+The lines at each end are the goal-lines, and the lines at the sides are the touch-lines.
+The touch- lines shall be drawn at right angles with the goal- lines.
+A flag with a staff not less than 5 ft. high shall be placed at each corner.
+A half-way line shall be marked out across the field of play.
+The centre of the field of play shall be indicated by a Flag-staffs with pointed tops must not be used.
 The touch and goal-lines must not be marked by a V-shaped rut.
 (International Board, June 16th, 1902.)